Marguerite Gardiner, Countess of Blessington: London salon

 It was in Italy, on 1 December 1827, that Count D'Orsay married Harriet Gardiner, Lord Blessington's only daughter by his former wife.
 The Blessingtons and the newly-wed couple moved to Paris towards the end of 1828, taking up residence in the Hôtel Maréchal Ney, where the Earl suddenly died at 46 of an apoplectic stroke in 1829.
 D'Orsay and Harriet then accompanied Lady Blessington to England, but the couple separated soon afterwards amidst much acrimony.
 D'Orsay continued to live with Marguerite until her death.
 Their home, first at Seamore Place, now named Curzon Square, and afterwards Gore House, Kensington, now the site of the Royal Albert Hall, became a centre of attraction for all that was distinguished in literature, learning, art, science and fashion.
 Benjamin Disraeli wrote Venetia whilst staying there, and it was at her home that Hans Christian Andersen first met Charles Dickens.
+In 1840, Franz Liszt, an admirer of Lord Byron, was a guest performer at one of the salons.

 After her husband's death she supplemented her diminished income by contributing to various periodicals as well as by writing novels.
 She was for some years editor of The Book of Beauty and The Keepsake, popular annuals of the day.
 In 1834 she published her Conversations with Lord Byron.
 Her Idler in Italy (1839–1840), and Idler in France (1841) were popular for their personal gossip and anecdotes, descriptions of nature and sentiment.
 Blessington became a gossip columnist for Dickens' Daily News.

 Early in 1849, Count D'Orsay left Gore House to escape his creditors; subsequently the furniture and decorations were sold in a public sale successfully discharging Lady Blessington's debts.
-Lady Blessington joined the Count in Paris, where she died on 4 June 1849 of a burst heart.
-On examination it was found that her heart was three times normal size.
+Lady Blessington joined the Count in Paris.
+They stayed at a hotel, and then moved to a residence close to Duke de Guiche (Count D'Orsay's nephew from his sister Duchess de Garmont), where they would also dined "en famille".

+Death

+She died on 4 June 1849.
+The autopsy took place the next day, when it was discovered that enlargement of the heart to nearly double the natural size, which enlargement must have been progressing for a period of at least twenty-five years, though incipient disease of the stomach and liver had complicated the symptoms.

+She was buried in the monument made by Count D'Orsay, in which he would also be buried.